llm-case-studies/whowhe2wha/Docs/TECHNOLOGY_STACK.md

 ### Frontend Framework

 -   **React 19:** The core of the user interface is built with React.
 We leverage its component-based architecture for building a modular and maintainable UI.
-We use React Hooks (`useState`, `useEffect`, `useCallback`) for state management and handling side effects.
+We use React Hooks (`useState`, `useEffect`, `useRef`) for state management and handling side effects.
 -   **React DOM:** Used for rendering the React components into the browser's DOM.

 ### Language